 One of the Kentucky State Park System’s finest resort parks, General Butler State Resort Park is a diamond in a wooded setting.
 Paying tribute to one of Kentucky’s foremost military families, the Park is the perfect blend of modern comfort and rich historic atmosphere.

 Visit the Lodge, which sets on the “hilltop”.
-The Lodge features the warm glow of polished brass and rich woodwork, illuminated through the arched windows by the sun’s rays or from a crackling fire in the stone fireplace.
+The Lodge offers a warm glow of polished brass and rich woodwork, illuminated through the arched windows by the sun’s rays or from a crackling fire in the stone fireplace.
 Each of the 53 guest rooms feature a private balcony or patio overlooking the pool or woods.
-A well appointed Gift Shop offers a unique selection of Kentucky handcrafts.

-The Cottage – 23 in number vary in contemporary or traditional.
-Each has balcony or patio.
-Tableware, cooking utensils and linens are provided.
+The Cottages – 24 in number vary in contemporary or traditional.
+Each has a balcony or patio.
+Tableware, cooking utensils, and linens are provided.

-The new Conference Center is perfect for both business and the social setting.
-Features a covered outdoor terrace, a gas fireplace, exposed wood tresses with concealed lighting and a full kitchen for banquets.
+The Conference Center is perfect for both business and social events.
+It features a covered outdoor terrace, a gas fireplace, exposed wood tresses with concealed lighting, and a full kitchen for banquets.
 The Conference Center can be separated into three sections.
-Seating capacities for theatre style seating is 800ppl and for banquet style seating 400ppl.
+Seating capacities are 700 people for theatre style seating or for banquet style seating 400 people.

 Visit and enjoy the following: